iter8-tools/docs/docs/tutorials/chaos/slo-validation-chaos.md

 ***

 ??? note "Some variations and extensions of this experiment"
-    1. Reuse the above experiment with *your* app by replacing the `httpbin` app with *your* app, and modifying the Helm values appropriately.
+    1. Reuse the above experiment with *your* app by replacing the `httpbin` app with *your* app, and modifying the experiment values appropriately.
-    2. gRPC.
-Variations of both HTTP and gRPC load tests.
+    2. Iter8 supports load testing and SLO validation for [gRPC services](../load-test-grpc.md).
+Try a joint chaos injection and SLO validation experiment for gRPC.
     3. Litmus makes it possible to inject [over 51 types of Chaos](https://hub.litmuschaos.io/).
-Modify the Helm chart to use any of these other types of chaos experiments.
+Modify the LitmusChaos Helm chart with new templates in order to use any of these other types of chaos experiments.